Know your Heraldic ABC (Arms, Badge and Crest): Part 2 - Armorial Achievements Explained

 What's an Armorial Achievement?

-Earlier this year my daughter joined the Brownies and quickly made a plan to obtain every badge by Christmas.
+Early in 2017 my daughter joined the Brownies and quickly made a plan to obtain every badge by Christmas 2018.
 She is making rapid progress against that plan and my wife and I have already sewn nine badges on her sash.
 The sash is a visual record of my daughter's achievements and affiliations of which she is rightly proud to display.
+The badges are arranged in a particular order and only granted when she has completed certain tasks to the satisfaction of Brown Owl (the granting authority).
+Each Brownie has her own sash, and different badges have been collected at different points in time so no two sashes are identical.

 Who grants Armorial Achievements?